 Why Should You Use a Journal?

 Journaling can be a great outlet for your emotions.
-It can be hard to express what you mean into words when you speak to someone.
+It can be hard to express what you mean in words when you speak to someone.
 By writing in a journal, you can organize your thoughts and be aware of what triggers your depression to get better.

-While it is important to let out what is upsetting you, you should not only be writing about that as it can make you depression worse.
+While it is important to let out what is upsetting you, you should not only be writing about that as it can make your depression worse.
 Life comes with both the good and the bad so both emotions should be represented in your journal.
 Write about what has made you happy today and the people who have made you smile.
 Make sure to log how you feel every day so that you can keep track of your progress to detect triggers.
-See if your depressive symptoms worsen during a certain time, under stressed, or a certain relationship you have with someone like a family member or a romantic relationship.
-Do not worry so much about editing your work as you and your therapist will be the only one reading it.
+See if your depressive symptoms worsen during a certain time, under stress, or a certain relationship you have with someone like a family member or a romantic relationship.
+Do not worry so much about editing your work as you and your therapist will be the only ones reading it.
 Pay more attention to the way you feel than your spelling, grammar, and bad language.

 You can be creative with your journal as well like writing a letter to yourself or someone you love that is no longer here.
-Spend every day journaling for twenty minutes at a time when it is peaceful like before going to bed.
+Spend everyday journaling for twenty minutes at a time when it is peaceful like before going to bed.
 Keep your journal in a safe place like near your bed, your car, your bag, or online.
 Letting out your feelings and looking back on them will help you on the road to recovery.

-Located in Tacoma, Washington, Bayview Center’s mission is to offer clinically-driven programs and services to treat a number of substance abuse disorders along with anxiety and depression using cognitive behavioral therapy, dialectical behavioral therapy, trauma therapy, yoga therapy, and more for a successful recovery.
-For more information, please call us 888-570-7154 at as we are open 24 hours a day, 7 days a week.
+Located in Tacoma, Washington, Bayview Center’s mission is to offer clinically-driven programs and services to treat a number of substance abuse disorders along with anxiety and depression using a range of treatment options.
+For instance, we offer: